Arvindkamathofficial/YACCCustomLanguage/README.md

 # YACC Custom Language
 We will be using Flex and Bison - they're both almost identical to Lex and Yacc (including the flags!)

 > Warning: Please use an Unix environment.
 This was tried on Fedora 35, but should work with no problem in any other similar Unix OSes.
-I provide any assistance for Windows, be it MinGW or WSL2.
+I cannot provide any assistance for Windows, be it MinGW or WSL2.

 Dependencies:
 1. Flex (both *base* and *devel*)